SelinMergen/NeuralNetworkImplementation/README.md

 ### NeuralNetworkImplementation
+You can find the simple usage of the implemented NeuralNetwork class in main.py.
+The sample dataset in that script is [Boston house prices dataset](https://www.kaggle.com/datasets/vikrishnan/boston-house-prices).
+To run the sample code you need to install dataset first.

-You can run the best model with the code given below
+You can run the code as down below:
 ```bash
     python3 main.py
 ```